 Pelican water taxis provide a service across the estuary.
 They have some limited safety equipment and rescue capability and have been known to operate in poor visibility without lights.

-Pirogues as they are known are frequently over-capacity and regularly capsize.
+Pirogues, as they are known locally, frequently operate over-capacity and regularly capsize.
+Avoid this mode of transport.

 The commercial hovercraft service was suspended in May 2008 when it crashed into the terminal at Mahera Beach damaging the wall of the building.
 None of the passengers waiting in the terminal was hurt.